swiftlang/swift-org-website/_posts/2023-12-21-benchmarks.md

 author: [hassila]
 ---

-Have you ever encountered a _performance problem_ that slipped through to end users?
+Have you ever encountered a _performance problem_ that slipped through to end users which resulted in a bug report?
 Do you systematically measure and validate performance metrics when making changes to your Swift package?

-Incorporating benchmarking into the standard workflow and CI pipeline can assist you similarly to how automatic unit and integration testing helps in avoiding functional software defects.
+In the realm of professional trading software, the role of a comprehensive benchmarking framework integrated with Continuous Integration (CI) parallels the importance of unit and integration testing.
+Just as unit and integration tests are essential for ensuring the functional correctness of software, benchmarking within a CI pipeline is crucial for continuously validating the non-functional aspects, such as high throughput, low latency, predictable performance and consistent resource usage.
+This is vital for maintaining the competitive edge in a fast-paced financial environment where the extreme market data rates and performance requirements means that even small variations in response time - on the scale of microseconds - can significantly impact trade outcomes.

+After examining the existing infrastructure within the Swift ecosystem, we concluded that there were no existing solutions meeting our needs for multi-platform and rich metrics support, CI integration, and developer-friendliness.
+Therefore, we decided to develop a  [Benchmark package](https://github.com/ordo-one/package-benchmark) and open-source it, believing it could help advance performance for the Swift community and benefit all of us.

+### The role of benchmarks

 Constructing a set of benchmarks and consistently running them provides an indication when something is not performing as expected.
 Typically, other more specialized tools are employed for root-cause analysis to analyze and fix the problem (e.g., Instruments, DTrace, Heaptrack, Leaks, Sample, …).

-This is analogous to unit tests, where a failed test indicates that something is wrong, and other more specialized tools are used to fix the problem (e.g., a debugger, TSAN/ASAN, adding asserts, debug printouts, …)
+This is analogous to unit tests, where a failed test indicates that something is wrong, and other more specialized tools are used to fix the problem (e.g., a debugger, TSAN/ASAN, adding asserts, debug printouts, …).

 The open-source [Benchmark package](https://github.com/ordo-one/package-benchmark) helps you automate performance testing and makes it easy for individual developers to run a quick performance validation locally before pushing changes.